leiforion/dao/builder-squads/squads/README.md

 # Squads

 Squads are groups of builders who tackle one goal together.
+Builders can participate in as many squads as they want.

 You can see a list of existing squads in the [squads directory](#Squads-Directory)

-Builders can participate in as many squads as they want.

 # What to know about the Squad system

 Squads are formed to coordinate efforts towards specific milestones on the [Web3API public roadmap](https://github.com/Web3-API/roadmap).

-# Create a new squad
+# Creating a new squad

 Feel free to create a new squad with other builders to tackle objectives together.

-1. Make sure you fully understand the [DAO Readme.md](../README.md) and the [Contribution Guidelines](../contribute.md)
+1. Make sure you fully understand the [DAO Readme.md](../README.md) and the [Contribution Guidelines](../CONTRIBUTE.md)

 1. Make sure you have already been added to the [builder profiles](../builders/README.md)